OutSystems/docs-product/src/integration-with-systems/log-levels-set.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
-summary: Customize logging levels for REST and SOAP integrations in OutSystems to control information storage
+summary: This article explains how to configure the logging level for REST and SOAP integrations in OutSystems 11 (O11).
 ---
 # Set the logging level of REST and SOAP integrations